MrHackerCracker/Cross-Site-Web-Socket-Hijacking-Lab-CSWSH/README.md

 \
 \
 \
-For detailed solution kindly refer to the video
+For detailed solution kindly refer to the video.
 Link: